-Gardner, Ford go back-to-back in 9th, Yanks beat A’s 5-4
+Lifelong Yankee fan Mike Ford walks off NY to sink A’s, 5-4

-NEW YORK (AP) — Brett Gardner and pinch-hitter Mike Ford hit back-to-back homers off A’s closer Liam Hendriks, and the New York Yankees walked off for the second straight game, rallying from four runs down to beat the Oakland Athletics 5-4 Sunday.
+Ford followed Brett Gardner’s tying homer with New York’s second straight walk-off shot, and the Yankees rallied from four runs down to beat the Oakland Athletics 5-4 Sunday.

-Gardner led off the ninth with a shot to right off Hendriks (4-2) and Ford followed with his 10th homer into the Yankees bullpen in right-center.
-The rookie stood at home plate and watched his first pinch-hit homer soar, and teammates doused him with a water cooler after he circled the bases.
+Gardner led off the ninth with a homer to right off All-Star closer Liam Hendriks (4-2), and Ford followed by driving a 3-2 pitch into the Yankees bullpen in right-center.
+The rookie stood at home plate and watched his first pinch-hit homer soar, then tossed his bat high toward the home dugout.
+Gardner doused him with a water cooler after he circled the bases.

+“I didn’t hear anything, which is crazy,” Ford said.
+“Just a whole rush of emotion.”

+Ford is from New Jersey and was undrafted as a husky slugger from Princeton in 2013.
+The 27-year-old played 572 minor league games before his first big league call-up this year, and he’s hit 10 homers in 36 games as an injury fill-in for the AL East-leading Yankees.

 DJ LeMahieu hit a game-ending homer in a 4-3, 11-inning victory over Oakland on Saturday.
 New York has won six of seven and salvaged a series win against the A’s.
-The Yankees have won eight straight rubber matches.
+The Yankees have won eight straight rubber matches and improved to 90-48, becoming the first team this year to reach 90 victories.

 A’s left-hander Sean Manaea pitched one-hit ball over five innings in his first start since shoulder surgery last September, and Oakland led 4-0 after 7 1/2 innings.

-The Yankees loaded the bases in the eighth, got a sacrifice fly from Gleyber Torres and a two-run single by Didi Gregorius to make it 4-3.
+The Yankees loaded the bases in the eighth, got a sacrifice fly from Gleyber Torres and a two-run single by Didi Gregorius to make it 4-3 before Hendriks got the final two outs.
 New York hasn’t been blanked in 220 games, the second longest streak since at least 1900 behind the Babe Ruth-led Yankees spanning 1931-33.

-Sheldon Neuse lined a tiebreaking two-run double for his first major league hit in the seventh for Oakland, and Matt Olson made a stellar defensive play at first base before hitting his 28th homer to put the A’s ahead
+Sheldon Neuse — pronounced “noisy” — lined a tiebreaking, two-run double for his first major league hit in the seventh for Oakland, and Matt Olson made a stellar defensive play at first base before hitting his 28th homer.

+“The only thing I could think of is I, ‘Wow, I just put one in play and scored a couple runs and now I’m standing on second at Yankee Stadium,'” Neuse said.
+“Just took a deep breath, took it all in.”

+Yankees left-hander J.A.
+Happ countered Manaea with six scoreless innings of one-hit ball, walking four and striking out five.
+Adam Ottavino (6-4) pitched a scoreless inning to win.

 Manaea walked three and struck out five with 82 pitches in a stellar return.

-Neuse — pronounced “noisy” — was 0 for 9 to start his career before he poked a bases-loaded double into the right field corner in the seventh for the first runs of the game.
-Oakland added another run on Josh Phegley’s groundout to lead 3-0.
-The rally came against former A’s right-hander Ryan Dull, who was selected by New York off waivers last month and called up for the first time Sunday.
+“That’s all we were looking to get from him and boy he’s got to feel good about that,” manager Bob Melvin said.

-The 27-year-old Manaea opened with three perfect innings and faced the minimum through four.
-The left-hander walked three in the fifth inning but left the bases loaded when Olson dived at first base to stop Mike Tauchman’s grounder and threw from his back to Manaea at the bag.
+The 27-year-old walked three in the fifth inning but left the bases loaded when Olson dived to stop Mike Tauchman’s grounder and threw from his back to Manaea at the bag.

 Olson, last year’s AL Gold Glove Award winner at first, also made an over-the-shoulder, basket catch on the warning track on Gary Sánchez’s pop foul in the eighth.